badabing2005/PixelFlasher/README.md

   - Android OS API version.
   - Convenient quick links to download Android platform tools or device firmware.
   - And a lot more...
+- In app download of all Pixel phone / watch firmware images and full OTA images (past an present).
-- Magisk Manager installation UI, [screenshot](images/Magisk-Installer.png).
+- Rooting Application installation UI, [screenshot](images/Magisk-Installer.png).
 Supported versions:
   - stable (official)
   - beta (official)
   - canary (official)
   - debug (official)
+  - alpha
+  - delta canary (Kitsune)
-  - delta
+  - delta debug (Kitsune)
+  - KernelSU
+  - KernelSU-Next
+  - Apatch
+  - Magisk zygote64_32 canary
-  - special builds that disable modules (used to recover from bootloops due to bad module(s) when safe mode does not work).
+  - Special builds that disable modules (used to recover from bootloops due to bad modules).
+    - Magisk special v27001
+    - Magisk special v26401
+    - Magisk special v25203
 - Magisk Backup Manager, [screenshot](images/Magisk-Backup-Manager.png).
   - List all Magisk backups currently on the device.
   - Highlight the one that is backup of the current installed version.